-1.30 Local transport authorities are required by the Transport Act 2000 to prepare Local Transport Plans (LTPs) for 5 year periods.
+1.29 Local transport authorities are required by the Transport Act 2000 to prepare Local Transport Plans (LTPs) for 5 year periods.
 Staffordshire County Council has prepared its third County-wide LTP for the period from 2011 to 2026.
 This Staffordshire-wide LTP does not include the Stoke-on-Trent conurbation, which has its own LTP (called the "Stoke-on-Trent LTP 2011/12 - 2025/26").
-Because of this, peripheral areas around the City which lie in the Moorlands are covered by the Stoke-on-Trent LTP (BlytheBridge, Caverswall, Werrington, Bagnall, Endon and Brown Edge).
-Both LTPs set out the following objectives and priorities for transport:
+The Staffordshire LTP sets out the following objectives and priorities for transport: